rubyfu/RubyFu/module_0x3__network_kungfu/README.md

 - Check whether an IP address belongs to a subnet or not.
 - Converting subnet mask from dot-decimal notation to integer.

-Ruby provides a class(IPAddr) for basic operations on IP address that can be used to perform all operations mentioned above.
+Ruby provides class(IPAddr) for basic operations on IP address that can be used to perform all operations mentioned above.

 ```ruby
 require 'ipaddr'